SelenaMart28/finalproject/README.md

 Once this character information was in Nexus format, I then input the file in IQTree using the Grace cluster provided by Yale University.
 After this tree was rendered by IQTree, I then created a second .nex file that included my data (in the data matrix).
 Because I did not have tooth width and length data for all of the specimens included in this tree, I put ? to label data as missing, as is standard in the Nexus format.
 After this was completed, I input this .nex file into IQTree.

 Following this, I then began to use the BioGeoBears package on the Grace cluster.

+# Geographic Regions
+For use of the BioGeoBears package in R, I first had to compile a list of my geographic regions of interest and their relevance to my taxa of interest.
+Instead of using political boundaries, I instead use modern continents for this geographic list.
+Because procolophonids are of Permian and Triassic age, the geographic regions are (quite) different from how they are in the modern day.
+I am using modern continents for my analysis with BioGeoBears and will then discuss how this geographic distribution would have looked during the Permian and Triassic in the discussion.

+Regions and the number they will be encoded as in BioGeoBears:
+Africa: 0
+South America: 1
+North America: 2
+Asia: 3
+Antarctica: 4
+Europe: 5
+Oceania: 6

+# Taxa
+Owenettidae
+*Coletta seca*
+*Pintosaurus magnidentis*
+*Sauropareion anoplus*
+*Phaanthosaurus spp.*
+*Eumetabolodon dongshengensis*
+*Theledectes perforatus*
+*Tichvinskia vjatkensis*
+*Timanophon raridentatus*
+*Kapes spp.*
+*Thelephon contritus*
+*Eumetabolodon bathycephalus*
+*Procolophon trigoniceps*
+*Thelerpeton oppressus*
+*Teratophon spinigenis*
+*Pentaedrusaurus ordocianus*
+*Neoprocolophon asiaticus*
+*Sclerosaurus armatus*
+*Scoloparia glyphanodon*
+*Leptopleuron lacertinum*
+*Soturnia caliodon*
+*Hypsognathus fenneri*

 ## Results